Merkoba/Meltdown/README.md

 Or `/arg custom_prompts [one = prompt one, two = prompt two]` (lists of strings)

+The `=` format is required because the name of custom prompts can have multiple words.

 While this is possible, some argument changes won't work, and some might cause problems.

 ---